mosaicml/llm-foundry/README.md

 ...
 ```

-One of these would be the expected usage if you are building a small extension to LLM Foundry, only overriding a few components, and thus don't want to create an entire package.
+One of these would be the expected usage if you are building a small extension to AGI Foundry, only overriding a few components, and thus don't want to create an entire package.

-# Learn more about LLM Foundry!
+# Learn more about AGI Foundry!

-Check out [TUTORIAL.md](https://github.com/mosaicml/llm-foundry/blob/main/TUTORIAL.md) to keep learning about working with LLM Foundry.
+Check out [TUTORIAL.md](https://github.com/mosaicml/llm-foundry/blob/main/TUTORIAL.md) to keep learning about working with AGI Foundry.
 The tutorial highlights example workflows, points you to other resources throughout the repo, and answers frequently asked questions!

 # Contact Us